TimSusa/rpi-osc-midi-jukebox/README.md

 - Touch OSC: https://hexler.net/docs/touchosc-getting-started

+## Remote Control with TouchOSC
+- Please consider, TouchOSC costs money, otherwise if you deny to use commercial software, please have a look at Open Stage Control: https://openstagecontrol.ammd.net/ (Feedback is welcome!)
+- However, for TouchOSC, just use the file: RaspiTouchOsc.touchosc for loading into your touchOSC Application (iOS or Android is supported) see: https://hexler.net/docs/touchosc-configuration-layout-load-and-remove

 # Working as a bluetooth midi server
 - This device could act as an additional midi source like keyboard or hardware midi controller